UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 });
 ```

-Closures are also used to create filters in Lithium: filters are a way to modify core functionality by inserting anonymous functions into an existing logic chain.
+Closures are also used to create filters in li3: filters are a way to modify core functionality by inserting anonymous functions into an existing logic chain.
 More on that later.

 ## Late Static Binding